BlockDevsUnited/NFT-COURSE/README.md

 * How to write NFT Smart contracts in Solidity (ERC721 and ERC1155 standards)
 * How to deploy NFT Smart contracts
 * How to create and store NFT Metadata off chain. (image, attributes, stats and so on)
-* How to integrate your NFT smart contracts in marketplaces such as Opensea
+* How to integrate your NFT and post them in marketplaces such as Opensea
 * How to launch a live NFT Project.

 Additional Information: